A Framework and Benchmark for Deep Batch Active Learning for Regression: Kernels

-Since $k_{\mathrm{grad}}$ consists of gradient contributions from multiple layers, it is potentially important that the magnitudes of the gradients in different layers is balanced.
-We achieve this, at least at initialization, through the use of the Neural Tangent Parameterization \citep{jacot_neural_2018}.
-For other NN architectures, however, it might be desirable to rebalance gradient magnitudes from different layers to improve the results obtained with $k_{\mathrm{grad}}$.
+Since $k_{\mathrm{grad}}$ consists of gradient contributions from multiple layers, it is potentially important that the magnitudes of the gradients in different layers are balanced.
+We achieve this, at least at initialization, through the use of the neural tangent parameterization \citep{jacot_neural_2018}.
+For other NN architectures, however, it might be desirable to re-weight gradient magnitudes from different layers to improve the results obtained with $k_{\mathrm{grad}}$.

-\subsubsection{Last-layer kernel}
+\subsubsection{Last-layer Kernel}

 A simple and rough approximation to the full-gradient kernel is given by only considering the gradient with respect to the parameters in the last layer: